 There are many skills that you can learn, or be taught, to improve your confidence and competence when undertaking outdoor activities.
 For example you can learn to interpret and understand weather forecasts, how to navigate, how to undertake emergency first aid, and even such basic skills as how and where to go to the toilet.

-Training courses can be booked through the websites of the respective governing bodies (BMC, MTA, Mountaineering Scotland, British Canoeing) or at one of the UK’s National Training centres, such as Glenmore Lodge, Plas-Y-Brenin, or Tollymore Mountan Centre.
-Training sessions can also be provided by qualified leaders and instructors via the Mountain Training Association: Find a Leader database.
+You can book other training courses through the websites of the respective governing bodies (BMC, MTA, Mountaineering Scotland, British Canoeing) or at one of the UK’s National Training centres, such as Glenmore Lodge, Plas-Y-Brenin, or Tollymore Mountan Centre.

 The Mountaineering Scotland website also has an extremely useful page on safety and skills, which gives information on such things as how to use an avalanche forecast, general tips on outdoor hygeine, and essential skills like navigation and first aid.